 - Have driven for too long.
-There are different rules about how many consecutive hours a property-carrying or passenger-carrying driver can work without a break, according to the Federal Motor Carrier Safety Administration’s (FMCSA).
-However, professor Gao notes, “No such law applies to drivers of private passenger vehicles, at the federal level.”
+There are different rules about how many consecutive hours a property-carrying or passenger-carrying driver can work without a break, according to the Federal Motor Carrier Safety Administration (FMCSA).
+However, professor Gao notes, “No such law applies to drivers of private passenger vehicles at the federal level.”

-- Are working long hours.
+- Working long hours.
 FMCSA regulates how many hours carrier workers can drive without rest.
 Limits are typically between 11 and 15 hours per day.
-Professor Gao explains, “Those who work eight hours a day, have commute time limited to three hours, in order to stay within the 11-hour limit.”
+Professor Gao explains, “Those who work eight hours a day have commute time limited to three hours in order to stay within the 11-hour limit.”
 Beyond that, people need a 30-minute break.

-- Are on medication.
+- On medication.
 Certain drugs make people drowsy and driving while using some medications is discouraged or restricted.

-- Are bored.
+- Bored.
 “Humans are designed to be occupied,” asserts professor Gao.
 “Driving itself may be boring so people can easily be distracted.
 With modern technology, a driver doesn’t have to press the gas pedal or even turn the wheel.
 What are they supposed to do?”
-Professor Gao tries to limit online lectures to less than 30 minutes due to short attention spans.
+Due to short attention spans, Professor Gao tries to limit online lectures to less than 30 minutes.
 “You can’t reasonably expect people to stare at the road for anytime longer than that.”

 Alex Savy, a certified sleep science coach and founder of SleepingOcean.com in Toronto, agrees that one of the main reasons why some drivers fall asleep behind the wheel is because they aren’t well-rested.
 “If you haven’t slept well the night before driving or suffer from regular sleep deprivation, you are much more likely to feel drowsy during the day and may fall asleep while driving,” he says.